ms648/-CS316Project/README.md

 Next, run "docker-compose up" to start running things.

-Use "docker ps -a" to view ports that are running on and to obtain the "container ID".
+Use "docker ps -a" to view ports that are running on and to obtain the "container ID" for the mysql container.

 Using the container ID, enter "docker exec -it [container ID] bash".
 You are now inside of the docker database container.